-The number of employees employed by the Corporation as of December 31, 2009 was approximately 3,200 employees in Canada, the United States, the United Kingdom and India.
+The number of employees employed by the Corporation as of December 31, 2010 was approximately 3,100 employees in Canada, the United States, the United Kingdom and India.
 Approximately half of the Corporation's employees are unionized.
 As a result the Corporation is a party to numerous collective bargaining agreements which expire from time to time.
-Labour agreements at two of the Corporation's facilities expired on December 31, 2009 and management is currently in negotiations.
-A labour agreement at one additional facility will expire on August 1, 2010.
+Three labour agreements were successfully negotiated during 2010 and renewed for two and/or three year terms.
+One labour agreement at one of the Corporation's facilities expires on April 1, 2011 and two others at another of the Corporation's facilities will expire December 31, 2011.
 See "Risks Inherent in Magellan's Business - The agreements with labour unions representing certain of the Corporation's employees are subject to renewal".